 The 100 Missouri Miles Challenge provides a great opportunity for Missourians to get outdoors and enjoy our state’s award-winning trails, including the nearly 1,000 miles of trails in Missouri State Parks.
-During the second year of the challenge, we’re excited for visitors to once again explore the outdoors on our trails and hope they will discover a fun new adventure in Missouri State Parks.
+As the challenge continues, we’re excited for visitors to once again explore the outdoors on our trails and hope they will discover a fun new adventure in Missouri State Parks.

 From the paved trails that make a great spot for a sunset stroll to a challenging hike through the wilderness, there are options for all ages and activity levels to enjoy.
 Our trails are not just for walking; visitors can enjoy paddling on our water trails, a day bike riding on the Katy Trail, or a horseback experience on our equestrian trails.
 A historic journey is also a possibility as many of the state’s trails trace their origin to the foundations of our state as the “Gateway to the West.”